kristjanr/wise-cs/scraped-data/sections/06-wise-business/subsections/04-payment-approvals/articles/02-how-do-i-approve-reject-a-payment-requiring-approval/content.md

+# Payment Approvals
-# How do I approve/reject a payment requiring approval?
+## How do I approve/reject a payment requiring approval?
 Currently, only Admins can approve or reject payments.

 On the website or mobile app: